 Said The Prince to Portia in The Merchant of Venice, “all that glitters is not gold”.
 The defence motion was dismissed.

-Kevin is a Partner of Samis+Company.
+Kevin is a Partner of Samis+Reeves.
 Throughout his career, he has practiced almost exclusively in the area of accident benefit and bodily injury matters arising from motor vehicle accidents.
 He has also defended various non-motor vehicle bodily injury claims.
 Kevin carries on a robust practice involving privately arbitrated disputes between insurers in both priority and loss transfer matters.

 That is of course a subjective question and one that you won’t find an explicit answer for in the case of Konopka v.
 Traders.
 However, you will read about what is not considered to be reasonable conduct in the context of an OAP 1 policy breach.
 In Konopka, the elderly insured fell ill while driving to her cottage and permitted her unlicensed husband to drive her vehicle to a nearby parking lot where they intended to stop and rest until she felt better.
 Shortly after taking the wheel, the unlicensed husband caused an accident.
 There was no dispute that the insured was aware that her husband was unlicensed and as a result on the face of it she was in breach of the ‘authorized by law to drive’ provision in section 4(1) of the policy.
 The insurer denied coverage as a result.